uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 ### Exposing endpoints

-_Endpoint_ represents an entry point for pattern clients, which is the responsibility of controllers in MVC world.
-In our case, we should use a controller.
-Its methods and client behavior should follow [pattern definition](http://restalk-patterns.org/long-running-operation-polling.html) to the letter:
+As controllers are used as primary entry point into MVC applications, they are an obvious choice for coupling with our _endpoints_.
+Implemented controller should follow [pattern definition](http://restalk-patterns.org/long-running-operation-polling.html) to the letter. --change-- Hence, it should expose several routes:

-* Allow creating new jobs using POST requests; respond with status 202 (Accepted), containing job resource URL, where its status can be queried
+* POST _/jobs_ : allows creating new jobs; responds with status 202 (Accepted), containing job resource URL
-* Client should poll for job status using URL from previous step
-* When job processing is finished successfully, use 303 (See Other) redirect to provide client with an output resource URL
+* GET _/jobs/{jobId}_: resource URL can be used for polling job status, while in progress; when processing is finished, use 303 (See Other) redirect to provide client with an output resource URL
-* In case of job failure or cancellation, it is up to client to stop polling
+* GET _/jobs/{jobId}/output_: output resource URL; should return 200 (OK) with output values, after job processing finished; returns 404 (NotFound) error otherwise
-* After polling finishes, client should issue DELETE request to job resource URL in order to dispose of reserved resources; if not done by client, server should clean up old jobs
+* DELETE _/jobs/{jobId}_: disposes of any reserved resources; client should call it after polling finishes and output is obtained; if not done by client, server should clean up old jobs automatically

-The burden of creating such controller should not fall on the user; it is the responsibility of the pattern itself, as flow can be generalized.
+The burden of creating such controller should not fall on the user; it is the responsibility of the pattern itself, since all of the routes behavior is known in advance.
 For this purpose we should implement a generic _JobsController&lt;TEndpoint&gt; which would be bound to specific _endpoint_ via its type parameter _TEndpoint_.

+Since we would like to support multiple _endpoints_ per service, we would have to provide different type for each controller, as it is required by ASP.NET Core.
+This is not possible by simply changing type parameter, as generic would still be considered the same type.
+Instead, individual controllers would have to be created from base generic dynamically, using `System.Reflection.Emit.TypeBuilder`.
+They would then be included in MVC using custom `Microsoft.AspNetCore.Mvc.ApplicationParts.IApplicationPartTypeProvider`.

 ### Configuring job services